juxor/afaq/markdown/secH3.md

 expected given the differences in means.
 As is obvious from Bakunin's argument, anarchists stress the unity of means and goals, that the means which are used affect the goal reached.
-This unity between means and ends is expressed well by Martin Buber's observation that _"[o]ne cannot in the nature of things expect a little tree that has been turned into a club to put forth leaves."_ [**Paths in Utopia**, p.
+This unity between means and ends is expressed well by Martin Buber: _"One cannot in the nature of things expect a little tree that has been turned into a club to put forth leaves."_ [**Paths in Utopia**, p.
 127] In summary, we cannot expect to reach our end destination if we take a path going in the opposite direction.
 As such, the agreement on ends may not be as close as often imagined.

 So when it is stated that anarchists and state socialists want the same thing, the following should be borne in mind.
 Firstly, there are key differences on